-Psychological, physiological, and sociological effects of mood altering substances and behaviors.
+Describes the psychological, physiological, and sociological effects of mood altering substances and behaviors.
 Emphasizes pharmacological effects of tolerance, dependency/withdrawal, cross addiction, and drug interaction.

 Assessment Skill of Alcohol and Other Drug Addictions

 Examines procedures and tools used to identify and assess a client's strengths, weaknesses, problems, and needs.